battle15/CIS260_Capstone/README.md

 # Markdown File

 ### Layout
-- One page split into 5 sections: Navigation, About Me, Resume/ Experience, Contact Me, footer.
+- One page split into 6 sections: Header,Navigation, About Me, Resume/ Experience, Contact Me, footer.
 - Later each section will be its own page.

+### Header
+- Title of page

 ### Navigation
 - This section will contain hyperlinks that will take the user the corresponding sections of the page (About Me, Resume/Experience, Contact Me).'